idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Resources > Open website for source preview** = Open a specified URL in a new CafeTran internal web browser tab.

 Note: When enabling this option, you are prompted to connect to Dropbox or Office Live, but can also specify a different URL in the Quick search bar, where your files are hosted.

+**Resources > Open movie** = Open a movie file as a resource tab.
+The movie resource can be useful during the translation of subtitles.

+The new movie resource feature depends both on the Java version and the operating system (or its version).
+In particular, not all Linux distributions can work with this feature.
+Generally, Java developers try to catch up with the latest versions of video codec libraries on your operating system.

 **Resources > PDF viewer** = Browse for and open a PDF file for display in the tabbed pane.